Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!!
-My name is Xinyu /ɕɪn.ɥy/ [my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link)
+My name is Xinyu /ɕɪn.ɥy/ (like "Shin-yu" in English) [Listen to my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link)

 I'm a second-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 I primarily work on phonetics, psycholinguistics, and computational language models.
 The central focus of my research is speech variability in production and perception, bridging psycholinguistic experiments, computational modeling, large-scale corpus analysis, cross-linguistic phonetic universals, and theories of language change and variation.